Motorcycle Accidents

 • Arguing you could have avoided the crash with better defensive riding

-• Pointing to minor equipment violations like a burned-out taillight
+• Pointing to minor equipment violations, like a burned-out taillight

 • Alleging you failed to use proper turn signals or lane positioning